Trusted Platform Module (TPM)

 Sealed Key

 This is a feature that's used to protect sensitive data using TPM.
 This is the feature used by BitLocker to encrypt the disk encryption key.
+The sealed key feature can be used by any application to store a secret.

 Generation - Send key to be sealed -> Encrypt Key -> Attach PCR values -> Return Sealed Key.